seneg0id/Query_Engine/ReadME.md

 ```
 docker run -p 6333:6333 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant
 ```
-->Under the default configuration, all data will be stored in the ./qdrant_storage directory.
+* Under the default configuration, all data will be stored in the ./qdrant_storage directory.

-->Qdrant is now accessible:
+* Qdrant is now accessible:
   API: localhost:6333